cam090/cam-chat/README.md

 # cam-chat
-Fully functioning chat application that uses React, Apollo, GraphQL subscriptions, web sockets, and Module Federation.
+Fully functioning realtime chat application that uses React, Apollo, GraphQL subscriptions, web sockets, and Module Federation.

 **How it works**
 1) Start the server using _yarn start_